Why is My AC Blowing Hot Air?

 If you suddenly remember that you forgot to switch out your air filter this month, then go take care of that.
 Your problems might be gone in a flash!

 Refrigerant, which is the more specific name for the coolant that courses through your home’s AC system, is liable to leak eventually.
 It passes through a series of tubes and coils while turning into a gas and back into a liquid, so there are plenty of opportunities for it to squeeze out somewhere.

 When refrigerant gets low, your AC system will struggle to remove heat from the outside air that it pulls in at the beginning of the cooling cycle.
 This air will stay hot, and you’ll notice.
-If you think you’ve got a refrigerant leak on your hands, give the pros at Acree Air a call!
+If you think you’ve got a refrigerant leak on your hands, give the pros at Acree Plumbing, Air & Electric a call!

 Your Condenser is Compromised

 The outdoor unit is critical to keeping your AC’s cooling cycle going.
 It removes the hot air that has accumulated throughout the process, and it needs plenty of space in order to do its job effectively.
 When things like grass clippings, stray branches and other outdoor debris get too close and cover it, the hot air will have a harder time dissipating.